JeremyRand/namecoin.org/docs/faq/index.md

 * `name_new`, `name_firstupdate` and `name_update` contain a pair of name/value which expires after 36,000 blocks (between 200 and 250 days).
 * The `d/` prefix is used to register a domain name, without the .bit TLD: `{     "name" : "d/opennic",     "value" : "what you want",     "expires_in" : 10227 }`
 * The `id/` prefix is used to register an identity, see http://nameid.org/
-* Energy-efficient: if you are already mining Bitcoins you can merge-mine Namecoins at no extra cost for hardware and electricity.
+* Energy-efficient: if you are already mining bitcoins you can merge-mine Namecoins at no extra cost for hardware and electricity.
 Examples for merge-mining pools: mmpool.org, eligius.st, p2pool.org and many others.

 ### What are the similarities with Bitcoin?

 * 21 millions namecoins total, minus the lost coins.
 * 50 coins are generated each block, each 210000 blocks (around 4 years), the reward halves by two.
-* Security: more than half of the bitcoin miners also mine namecoin, giving it a staggering difficulty.
+* Security: more than half of the Bitcoin miners also mine namecoin, giving it a staggering difficulty.
 * Anonymous founder: Vinced, like Satoshi, never revealed his identity and dissapeared around the same time, leaving Namecoin project wild in the open, to flourish only thanks to the help of enthusiasts of the open source community.
 * Open source platform: Anyone can improve the code and report issues on [Github](https://github.com/namecoin/namecoin) and even use it on other projects.